veysifurkanbisen/Fiverr/rabbitmq_technical_summary.md

 Hello,

-Thank you for sharing the environment dump and additional details.
+Thanks for sharing the environment dump and additional details.
 Based on the information provided, here's a breakdown of the likely issues and suggested actions:

 ---